mongodb/specifications/source/unified-test-format/unified-test-format.rst

 MUST also ensure that this command is excluded from the list of observed command monitoring events for this client (if applicable).
-If such an API is not available, but the test runner creates an internal MongoClient for each mongos, the test runner MAY use the internal MongoClient corresponding to the session's pinned server for this operation.
+If such an API is not available, but the test runner creates an internal MongoClient for each mongos, the test runner SHOULD use the internal MongoClient corresponding to the session's pinned server for this operation.
 Otherwise, test runners MUST create a new MongoClient that is directly connected to the session's pinned server for this operation.
 The new